Nikita Kotin

-Nikita Andreyevich Kotin (Никита Андреевич Котин; born 1 September 2002) is a Russian football player.
-He plays for FC Sokol Saratov on loan from FC Rostov.
+Nikita Andreyevich Kotin (Никита Андреевич Котин; born 1 September 2002) is a Russian football player who plays for Shinnik Yaroslavl.

 Club career

-He was raised in the youth teams of PFC Krylia Sovetov Samara and was first included in their Russian Premier League roster in the 2018–19 season, but was never called up to the senior team.
+He was raised in the youth teams of Krylia Sovetov Samara and was first included in their Russian Premier League roster in the 2018–19 season, but was never called up to the senior team.

-In early 2020 he moved to PFC CSKA Moscow on a 3.5-year contract.
+In early 2020 he moved to CSKA Moscow on a 3.5-year contract.
 He appeared on the bench in most of their senior squad games in that year, but did not appear on the field.
-On 25 February 2021, he was loaned to Russian Football National League club FC Irtysh Omsk until the end of the season.
+On 25 February 2021, he was loaned to Russian Football National League club Irtysh Omsk until the end of the season.

-He made his debut in the FNL for Irtysh on 6 March 2021 in a game against FC Alania Vladikavkaz.
+He made his debut in the FNL for Irtysh on 6 March 2021 in a game against Alania Vladikavkaz.

 On 1 July 2021, his contract with CSKA was terminated by mutual consent.

-On 30 June 2022, Kotin joined FC Sokol Saratov on a season-long loan from FC Rostov.
+On 30 June 2022, Kotin joined Sokol Saratov on a season-long loan from Rostov.
+On 5 July 2023, Kotin moved on a new season-long loan to Shinnik Yaroslavl.

+On 16 July 2024, he was loaned to Dynamo Makhachkala.
+Kotin made his Russian Premier League debut for Dynamo Makhachkala on 26 October 2024 against Akron Tolyatti.
+On 12 February 2025, Kotin returned to Shinnik Yaroslavl on a new loan.